 |2023 Total Tuition and Expenses|

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of St. Francis College undergrads use financial aid to finance their education.
-In 2021, 2,334 of the 2,646 undergrads enrolled received financial aid.
-St Francis College meets 56 percent of the demonstrated financial need for undergraduates.
+The majority of St. Francis College undergrads use financial aid to to cover the cost of tuition.
+In 2023, 2,334 of the 2,646 undergrads enrolled received financial aid.
+St. Francis College meets 56% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $20,021 a year.
-Around 80.1 percent of St Francis College undergrads take out student loans to cover any remaining costs.
-St Francis College graduates who have student loans graduate with an average of $48,856 of student loan debt.
+Around 80.1% of St. Francis College undergrads take out student loans to cover any remaining costs.
+St. Francis College graduates who have student loans graduate with an average of $48,856 of student loan debt.

 The average debt for each loan type varies.

 |Average Debt By Loan Type|